rmrresearch/GhostFragment/docs/source/background/established_methods/gebf.rst

 structures and to compute the IR vibrational spectra.
 Geometries and spectra were compared to experiment and matched well.

+:cite:t:`Yuan_2017` used GEBF14 to compute benchmark energetics for water clusters involving 32 and 64 water molecules.
+The benchmarks presente are relative energies of different isomers, computed with the GEBF-CCSD(T)/CBS model.
+Calibration was done by comparing to supersystem MP2/cc-pVTZ results.
+For water 32, restricting fragments to at most 6 waters resulted in unsigned errors of 1.2 kcal/mol; this decreases to 0.2 kcal/mol if fragments may contain 8 waters.
+For water 64, restricting to 8 waters resulted in mean unsigned errors of 1.4 kcal/mol; this reduces to 0.4 kcal/mol if the maximum is raised to 10 waters.
+The remainder of the study considered how various density functional theory approaches performed compared to the GEBF-CCSD(T)/CBS results.

 :cite:t:`Zhao_2017` applied GEBF14 to NMR shifts.
 Considered a number of systems including a Trp-cage mini protein, CH3CN solvated in CHCl3, a oligoamide beta sheet, and a supramolecular aggregate.
 The GEBF approximated NMR shifts are